hamvocke/dotfiles/README.md

 A collection of my personal dotfiles.

-Here's a little preview of what it looks like with [base16-shell](https://github.com/chriskempson/base16-shell)'s _Horizon_ theme enabled.
+Here's a little preview of what it looks like with the lovely [catppuccin theme](https://github.com/catppuccin/catppuccin) enabled.

 ![tmux screenshot](screenshot.png)

 Installation